Where Kids Are Safe, Inside and Out

 Cabin Culture That Builds Community

 The magic of camp starts in the cabin.
 That’s where kids learn to live alongside others – with different personalities, from different backgrounds – with respect and harmony.
-We teach our campers how to build connections, take responsibility, and communicate openly.
+Arowhon campers build deep connections and learn to take responsibility and communicate openly.
 Every day includes structured time for check-ins and guided conversations, so no one gets left behind or lost in the shuffle.
-Campers leave with lifelong friendships not because they just had fun together, but because they grew together.
+Your child will leave with lifelong friendships not because they just had fun together, but because they grew together.

-Counsellors live with their campers, not in separate quarters.
-With 2-3 counsellors staying in a cabin with 8-12 campers, there is round-the-clock supervision and attention.
+Counsellors live with campers, not in separate quarters.
+With 3 counsellors in a cabin with 8-12 campers, your child will receive round-the-clock supervision and attention.
 Each cabin has electricity, a bathroom, and comfortable beds with private-stall shower-houses that are a one-minute walk away.

 Safety at Camp Arowhon Kids Camp Algonquin Park